garagorry/cldr/cdppc/cm/cm_export/cm_comparison/README.md

 6. **"Could not discover services"**: The `api_control_files` directory is missing or incomplete.
 Ensure the export script completed successfully.

+7. **"No differences found" with different clusters**: If comparing clusters with different hostnames and getting "No differences found", this was a previous limitation that has been fixed.
+The script now intelligently matches files across different cluster names and hostnames.

+8. **"Files not found in target directory"**: This is normal when comparing clusters with different service configurations.
+The script will report which files are missing and focus on the ones that exist in both clusters.

 ### Debug Mode

 For troubleshooting, you can modify the script to print more detailed information by adding debug prints in the comparison methods.